tiagoprn/my_talks/kibana/presentation.md

 # Elastic APM

+- An APM enables monitoring and management of performance and availability of applications/services.

 - The elastic stack also has an opensource APM (Application Performance Management) component.

-- An APM allows to

 - It consists of a server, and an agent for each language to collect metrics.